-- a.
-Exemption from the requirements of Section 21-10.15.E.5 (b) and (c) Maximum building height is set at six (6) stories or 70 feet.
-Building step backs are not required, given Main Street's East/West orientation, the width of the Main Street right-of-way, and the resulting ratios of building height to street width. - b.
-Exemption from the requirements of Section 21-10.15.E.7 (b) The minimum front yard setback from the Main Street curb line is fifteen (15) feet.
+- b.
+Exemption from the requirements of Section 21-10.15.E.7 (b): The minimum front yard setback from the base of the building to the Main Street, Hamilton Street and East Street curb lines is fifteen (15) feet, or it may match the setback of an existing adjacent building to avoid a "saw tooth" effect.
 The minimum front yard setback for buildings fronting on side streets is ten (10) feet from the side street curb line.
 Greater front yard setbacks are permissible, and encouraged, for buildings with ground floor restaurants or cafes, where outdoor dining is desired, as well as buildings with ground floor activities that would benefit from outdoor displays. - c.
-Exemption from the requirements of Section 21-10.15.E.8 (b): side yard setbacks are permitted, even if they do not abut a residential zone, when justifiable in light of the existing conditions on the neighboring property.
+Exemption from the requirements of Section 21-10.15.E.8 (b) and (c): Side yard setbacks are permitted, even if they do not abut a residential zone, when justifiable in light of the existing conditions on the neighboring property.
 There is no minimum side yard setback. - d.
-Exemption from the requirements of Section 21-10.15.E.9 (a): parcels abutting a railroad right-of-way, a public right-of-way, or a publicly-owned parking lot shall have a five-foot minimum rear yard setback.
+Exemption from the requirements of Section 21-10.15.E.9 (a) and (b): Parcels abutting a railroad right-of-way, a public right-of-way, or a publicly-owned parking lot shall have a five-foot minimum rear yard setback.
+Parcels abutting a public park or plaza, cemetery or the Brook Theatre property shall have no minimum rear yard setback.
+Corner properties are exempt from rear yard setback requirements if attached to buildings on